-Get cozy and improve your existing business or business idea by checking out the following books recommended by Business Impact NW’s business coaches!
+Get cozy and improve your existing business or business idea by checking out the following books.
+All recommended by Business Impact NW’s business coaches!
 Interested in scheduling a meeting with one of our business coaches in the new year?
 Check out the business coaching drop-in hours on our calendar!

 Business Coach, Henry Wong’s Recommendation:

 Raving Fans: A Revolutionary Approach to Customer Service by Ken Blanchard & Sheldon Bowles

 I learned about this book shortly after starting my mobile food truck business.
 In a business where each customer interaction only lasted about 30 seconds to a minute and seeing over 100 customers an hour in peak times, having the customer service piece down was absolutely critical – and it had to be done fast!
 Almost 10 years later, I find the concepts in this book have never been more important given today’s social media and the instant flow of information and feedback through apps and reviews sites.

 Obviously, the key concept as indicated by the title is so important to understand.
 That is, “Just having satisfied customers isn’t good enough anymore.
 If you really want a booming business, you have to create Raving Fans.”
 The idea that I actually found most useful and intriguing, however, was that what customers don’t say is oftentimes just as important as what they do say.
 As described in the book, how important it is “to know enough to realize that ‘Fine’ or silence is an important message”.